 These are the proverbial team players.
 They typically have excellent social skills and are good listeners.

-When interacting with an amiable personality, they come off as warm caring and relaxed.
-They tend to dress and decorate their offices with bright colors that project a positive energy.
+When interacting with an amiable personality, they come off as warm, caring, and relaxed.
+They tend to dress and decorate their offices with bright colors that project positive energy.

-How to approach them: You should approach the amiable personality on an emotional level.
-They do like small talk and the ability to connect on a more personally level.
-They tend to be noncommittal and make slower more contemplative decisions.
+You should approach the amiable personality on an emotional level.
+They like small talk and the ability to connect on a more personal level.
+They tend to be noncommittal and make slower, more contemplative decisions.
 They are emotional decision makers and can be very loyal customers.

 These people are the life of the party!
-Outgoing, not afraid of the limelight with a positive outlook on everything.
-Expressive personalities tend to be very high energy, and very enthusiastic about goals.
+They’re outgoing, not afraid of the limelight, and have a positive outlook on everything.
+Expressive personalities tend to be very high energy and very enthusiastic about goals.

-How to approach them: Expressive personalities react well to enthusiasm and fun.
+Expressive personalities react well to enthusiasm and fun.
 It’s important to listen to them closely as their stories and jokes will let you know where they are coming from.
-They respond well to the use of vibrant language and subjective statements (I feel, I think ect…).
+They respond well to the use of vibrant language and subjective statements (I feel, I think, etc.).
 Don’t argue with an expressive personality and try to close the sale quickly as they can make decisions quickly.

 When you break it down, almost every aspect of business involves an element of negotiation.
-In sales, you are negotiating with customers, with employees the negotiations can be about compensation and internally, sales, marketing, accounting and human resources all need to negotiate amongst themselves.
+In sales, you are negotiating with customers, and with employees the negotiations can be about compensation and, internally, sales, marketing, accounting and human resources all need to negotiate amongst themselves.